 Lack of stabilizer, inferior thread and lint build up, incorrect placement of needle also can result in unattractive stitches

 What do I do if the fabric will not feed?

 - You may be using incorrect foot

-- The feed teeth could be down ; Ensure that feed dog is in a raised position when sewing.
+- The feed teeth could be down, accidently lowered ; Ensure that feed dog is in a raised position when sewing.
 On most machines you should be able to see the teeth rise about 2mm above the needle plate on forward movement

 - Feel the teeth; do they feel sharp?, if they are worn the fabric will slip.
 Are they even ?
 Examine the teeth when they are at their highest point and see if they are level, if not replace them. .

-- Presser foot pressure may have to be adjusted.
+- Presser foot presser may have to be adjusted.
 If it is set too low the fabric will not feed.
-If the fabric is too heavy the pressure maynot be enough.Refer to your instruction manual on how to increase the pressure.
+If the fabric is too heavy the presser maynot be enough.Refer to your instruction manual on how to increase the presser.
 Most machines have a dial or knob above the foot on top or to the side of the machine for this purpose.